foxcon014-games/File-Extension-Packs-74-To-81/74/readME.txt

-This folder holds chunks of code encoded for single html file "File Extension Pack 74"
+This folder holds chunks of code split and encrypted for single a HTML file named "File Extension Pack 74" this all hopefully should not get blocked at all by school's.